This year's Remote Manager Report is finally here! Be the first to read it.

 Remote onboarding can be a daunting task, especially when you never meet face-to-face.
 Effective managers always took the opportunity to lay out the virtual welcome mat and emphasize community.
-They paired new teammates with buddies, outlined everyone’s work-with-me guides, and ensured documentation was clear and concise.
+They paired new teammates with buddies to kickstart team building, outlined everyone’s work-with-me guides, and ensured documentation was clear and concise.

 For managers of managers, it can feel like skip-level management creeps into micro-management.
 Directors and VPs need to build relationships, however, since hierarchy can add to miscommunication.
 These managers often created time once a month or quarter for bonding with their skip-levels and having honest conversations about growth.